silentwhaleluo/Database-Notes/SQL.md

 	- Dirty read
 	Dirty Data when a transaction reads data that is updated/inserted by other transaction but not committed/rolled back.
 READ UNCOMMITTED cannot handle this issue
 		- Solved by read uncommited data and or higher isolation level

+	- Lost update
+	Trans 1 update row 1 and do not commited, and then trans 2 update same row 1 and try to committed but need to wait transc 1.
+Then trans 1 commited and trans 2 committed and overwrite the update of trans 1
 	- Non repeatable read
 	Tran 1 have multiple reads, after read1, trans 2 delete/update data and commit, read2 and then commit.
 In trans1, two reads read different data (non-repeatable data_)
 	Non Repeatable Read Data: If a transaction 1 is reading same data multiple times within the transaction and at the same time some other transaction (Transaction 2) modifies the data read by transaction 1.
 If Transaction1  displays different data for each read operation, it is called non repeatable read.
 READ COMMITTED, READ UNCOMMITTED cannot handle this issue.
 	- Phantom read
-	Samilar with non repeatable read, only different is that non-repeatable trans update data, phantom read is insert.
+	Simiar with non repeatable read, only different is that non-repeatable trans update data, phantom read is insert.
 Non repeatable read cannot solve because the new data is not locked so it can be change (insert, update)
 	Phantom Data: If a transaction (Tran 1) is reading same data multiple times within the transaction and at the same time some other transaction (Transaction 2) inserts data within the range of data read by transaction 1.
 If Transaction1  displays those rows inserted by transaction 2, it is called phantom read.
 READ COMMITTED, READ UNCOMMITTED, REPEATABLE READ cannot handle this issue.

 ## Isolation